Phrenology: Influences on popular culture

 Several literary critics have noted the influence of phrenology (and physiognomy) in Edgar Allan Poe's fiction.

 Phrenology (2002) by the Roots was named so after group member Black Thought saw an article in a scientific journal and the group "appropriated the term, not only for its political irony ..."

 Phrenology, as well as physiognomy appears in a number of popular Victorian-era media and journal publications such as Dracula and The Picture of Dorian Gray.
 In both of these works, the villains are shown to have the face of evil and it is heavily implied that the facial structure of characters can lead to some sort of conclusion as to the nature of their character.
 Works such as these gave the pseudoscience validation, and shows how far spread and influential its implications about the way people act being connected to their head structure truly were.

+In Django Unchained (2012), plantation owner Calvin Candie uses the pseudoscientific practice of phrenology to justify white supremacy and the enslavement of Black people.

 Phrenology's decline in popularity

-A popular contemporary argument for the decline of phrenology was an inherit problem with its wider reach to groups of people that construed it for their own agenda.
+A popular contemporary argument for the decline of phrenology was an inherent problem with its wider reach to groups of people that construed it for their own agenda.
 Each new iteration that it went through, as it was constantly being picked up and interpreted, it strayed farther from scientific structure.

 As early as the 1840's, phrenology had its fair share of critics from other scientists and philosophical thinkers of the time.
 Clergymen in particular protested against the human mind being reduced to a secular, materialistic thing that could be understood without the notion of a soul.